wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Graph contraction       | 5E / p + E'      | 8E' bytes | 5E/p + E' : 8E' | Hard | 16E' bytes               |
 | Louvain                 | 10(E + V) / p    | 20V bytes | E/p : 2V        | Okay | 88E/p + 12V + 16E' bytes |

-Louvain could be hard to implement on multiple GPUs, but the scalability should be okay.
+Louvain could be hard to implement on multiple GPUs, especially for the graph contraction phase, as it forms a new graph and distributes it across the GPUs.
+But the scalability should be okay.

 ### GraphSAGE